mnitchev/fake-release/README.md

 # fake-release
-A repository for fake releases of things
+A repository for fake releases of things.
+And also just trying tings out.